neilpl24/pierreanalyticsource/README.md

 Very similar to skaters, just different statistics and the videos are goals that they have conceded.

 ## PR Rules
 I won't be super strict, just please do a better job of documenting than I did.
 Have a screenshot/video in the description of your PRs!
+Create a new branch and merge to dev.

 ## Code scaffolding